HeardLibrary/digital-scholarship/text/constellate/index.md

 13\.
 The new dataset should appear in the `All datasets` section of the screen.
 It should indicate that the status of the dataset is `Building in progress`.
 When it has finished building, the status message will disappear and you can download or analyze the dataset.
 Note: large datasets can take many minutes or hours to build.
 If you leave the website, you can come back to check the status later by going to your dashboard.

-## Next steps
+## Analysis with Constellate Lab

 You can use the Constellate Lab to analyze your dataset by clicking on the `Analyze` link in the dataset box.
 You can also download the metadata and n-grams generated when the dataset was created, using the `Download` link.
 For more information, click on the `Help` link in the upper right.
+[Notes from a session on using these notebooks](notes_sesion2.pdf).

+### Jupyter notebook platform

 Constellate Lab uses Python and Jupyter notebooks to conduct analyses.